dotnet/upgrade-assistant/docs/roslyn_best_practices.md

 ### 5. When using CodeAction.Create prefer Document over Solution
 Minimize the impact of running a code fixer by using the smallest possible scope.

 When writing your CodeFixer you need to create a CodeAction to resolve the diagnostic.
-If your code fixer only modifies a single document then your CodeAction should return a document.
+If your code fixer only changes a single document, then your CodeAction should return a document.

 **Should**
 * Prefer `Task<Document>` when possible and use `Task<Solution>` as needed when returning a result from a Code Fixer.

 ### 6. Use SolutionEditor and DocEditor when you need to batch changes
-When you need to make numerous changes you will want to batch those changes with the SolutionEditor, or DocEditor.
-It can be helpful to think about these objects as you would think about using StringBuilder when concatenating a large number of strings.
-These objects enable you to create a cumulative list of changes that can reduce GC pressure created by modifying immutable SyntaxTrees.
+When you need to make many changes, you will want to batch those changes with the SolutionEditor, or DocEditor.
+It can be helpful to think about these objects as you would think about using StringBuilder when concatenating many strings.
+These objects enable you to create a cumulative list of changes that can reduce GC pressure created by changing immutable SyntaxTrees.

-If you’re not batching changes, then most code changes can be accomplished by working directly with the document’s syntax root and the SyntaxGenerator.
+If you’re not batching changes, then most code changes can be carried out by working directly with the document’s syntax root and the SyntaxGenerator.

 ### 7. Enable support for Fix All
 Don’t force users to fix instances of a diagnostic one-by-one.
-A FixAll occurrences code fix means: I have a code fix 'C', that fixes a specific instance of diagnostic 'D' in my source and I want to apply this fix to all instances of 'D' across a broader scope, such as a document or a project or the entire solution.
+A FixAll occurrences code fix means: I have a code fix 'C', that fixes a specific instance of diagnostic 'D' in my source, and I want to apply this fix to all instances of 'D' across a broader scope, such as a document or a project or the entire solution.

 Your code fixer should override `GetFixAllProvider` to return a non-null instance of [FixAll Provider](https://github.com/dotnet/roslyn/blob/main/docs/analyzers/FixAllProvider.md).

 ### 8. Treat the Code Fixer as a single unit of work
 Code fixers are applied as a one-step change and their order is not guaranteed.
-If the code you’re adding requires a namespace import then your code fixer should perform that change if necessary.
-Do not assume that another code fixer will be responsible for adding the correct namespace.
+If the code you’re adding requires a namespace import, then your code fixer should perform that change if necessary.
+Do not assume that another code fixer will handle adding the correct namespace.

 ## Considerations specific to upgrade-assistant